AnPophale/AM5630-Foundations-of-CFD/README.md

 T_W & \text{if } Pe_w > 2 \quad (\text{First order Upwind}) \\
 T_P & \text{if } Pe_w < -2 \quad (\text{First order Upwind})
 \end{cases}
-\quad \text{where } Pe_w = \frac{\rho U_w \Delta x_e}{\Gamma}
+\quad \text{where } Pe_w = \frac{\rho U_w \Delta x_w}{\Gamma}
 ```

-THis is applied to each face to get the discretized equations.
+This is applied to each face to get the discretized equations.
 The system of linear equations generated is solved using the Gauss Seidel as well as an iterative 2D Tri Diagonal Matrix Algorithm (TDMA) considering different sweep directions.
-The MATLAB code for this is given as 2D_Convection_Diffusion.m
+The MATLAB code for this is given in the codes folder as 2D_Convection_Diffusion.m

 **Results:**